-Michael Adragna received his Bachelor of Arts Degree and Master of Arts Degree in Sociology from the University of Nevada, Reno.
+Michael received his Bachelor of Art's Degree and Master of Art's Degree in Sociology from the University of Nevada, Reno.
 His focus was in economic and social justice, political sociology and media studies.
 After completing his graduate degree in 2014, he taught Introduction to Sociology and Social Stratification at the local community college and university.

 In 2016, he began working as a Case Manager at the Volunteers of America Men's Shelter in Reno, Nevada.
 During this time, he learned how to build case plans and identify resources to assist homeless individuals with employment, healthcare, sobriety and housing.
-Working
+Working with this population taught him how to set goals and expectations for individuals in crisis to

 Michael began working with Vocational Rehabilitation as a rural outreach Rehabilitation Counselor in 2018.
-Having never been to the cities of Winnemucca, Battle Mountain, Lovelock and McDermitt, he was initially skeptical of the travel involved, and concerned he would be ill-equipped to deal with the unique challenges of a rural caseload in unfamiliar cities.
+Having never been to the cities of Winnemucca, Battle Mountain, Lovelock and McDermitt prior, he was initially skeptical of the travel involved, and concerned he would be ill-equipped to deal with the unique challenges of a rural caseload in unfamiliar cities.
 His concerns were addressed over time through continued outreach efforts and getting results for his clients.

-Michael has built relationships with the high schools and community colleges in each rural city, partnered closely with local agencies such as the Battle Mountain Band Shoshone Paiute Tribe and Rural Regional Center, developed relationships with local employers for job placement and work assessment sites and worked closely in a person-centered manner with each client to ensure his/her case moves efficiently towards employment.
+Michael has built relationships with the high schools and community colleges in each rural city, partnered closely with local agencies such as the Battle Mountain Band Shoshone Paiute Tribe and Rural Regional Center, developed relationships with local employers for job placement and work assessment sites and worked closely in a person-centered manner with each client to ensure their case moves efficiently towards employment.
 While at times difficult to develop, he found each successful case helped strengthen the relationship with proven results.
-Over the last 20 months with the agency, he has increased his caseload size, the rate of successful employments and client retention for both his rural and Reno caseloads.
+Over the last 20 months with the agency, he has increased his caseload size, the rate of successful closures and client retention for both his rural and smaller, local Reno caseload.
 During the COVID-19 pandemic, he has worked with his clients remotely to provide guidance and counseling, discuss the challenges of balancing employment and health-risks, and set up clients with online job training.